AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 Call contract command description:

-- `crowdFunding` is the contract object we built earlier
+- `crowdFunding`  is the contract object we built before
-- `methods` fixed syntax specifying that methods in the contract will be obtained
+- `methods` is the fixed syntax, specifying the methods in the contract that will be accessed
 - `safeWithdrawal` is a method in our crowdfunding contract to recover funds
-- `from` caller's wallet address
+- `from` is the wallet address of the caller
-- `on` listen for contract processing result events, and output error logs for failures
+- `on` is to monitor the event of the contract processing result.
+If it succeeds, a receipt will be printed, or an error log will be output if it fails

 --------------